-To better understand how climate change will affect Kirtland's Warblers, SMBC scientists are launching an ambitious new project, which uses two methods of radio tracking technology to follow individual Kirkland's Warblers from The Bahamas to Michigan.
+To better understand how climate change will affect Kirtland's warblers, SMBC scientists are launching an ambitious new project, which uses two methods of radio tracking technology to follow individual Kirtland's warblers from the Bahamas to Michigan.
 In addition to traditional radio tracking requiring biologists to actively follow individuals, this project will use an automated radio tracking tower array.
-Special tags that identify individual birds, communicate with the towers if the birds come within range of the array.
+Special tags that identify individual birds will communicate with the towers if the birds come within range of the array.
 These tower arrays are part of the MOTUS Wildlife Tracking Network, which is a system of over 300 such towers in North America.

 Field work in the Bahamas is expected to begin late March, so stay tuned for updates from this exciting project.

 Feb 23, 2016

 March is just around the corner and that means we are getting closer and closer to another series of Kirtland's warbler surveys on the wintering grounds.